 - Grab that money you earned and treat yourself in decent fashion, then rinse and repeat as often as you can.

 To be honest, you can learn all of this by yourself without spending a nickel for training.
-But it will take you six months, or more, in my opinion and you’ll never know if you “got it” all.
+But it will take you months and months, in my opinion and you’ll never know if you “got it” all.

 This outline above doesn’t even scratch the surface of my program; my training is intensive.
 During training, I don’t have prepared jokes, I don’t sing for you neither do I dance.
 We don’t spend a lot of time thinking about some neat place to go for lunch.
 It’s just pure information all the while I’m trying to tie it all in to your own personal aspirations.
 My clients love it even without the jokes, singing or dancing (thank goodness!).

 On the first day of live training, we do take a break and if we have lunch together, we talk about your personal situation some more.

 We sometimes do some “what ifs” … for example,